Tommy Boy

 The inciting incident occurs at 12 minutes when Big Tom dies of a heart attack at his wedding reception, leaving Tommy orphaned and the family business in jeopardy..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Tommy voluntarily commits to a sales road trip with Richard to save the company, declaring "I'm going to sell brake pads" - his first active choice to step up and try to fill his father's shoes., moving from reaction to action.
+This illustrates the protagonist's commitment to Tommy voluntarily commits to a sales road trip with Richard to save the company, declaring "I'm going to sell brake pads" - his first active choice to step up and try to fill his father's shoes., moving from reaction to action.

 The Collapse moment at 73 minutes (75% through) represents the emotional nadir.
 Here, Tommy discovers the company has been sold to Beverly and Paul's shell corporation, the factory will close, and all his sales efforts were for nothing.
 He quits in despair, believing he's failed his father's legacy and the workers.
 Richard abandons him., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.